iterorganization/IMAS-Python/docs/source/identifiers.rst

 3. A description (long string)

-Identifiers in imas-python
+Identifiers in IMAS-Python
 --------------------------

-imas-python implements identifiers as an :py:class:`enum.Enum`.
+IMAS-Python implements identifiers as an :py:class:`enum.Enum`.
 Identifiers are constructed on-demand from the loaded Data Dictionary definitions.

 All identifier enums can be accessed through ``imas.identifiers``.
 A list of